 Our parakeet lived in a cage that hung from a floor stand.
 Our cat enjoyed bumping the pole to make the cage rock and the bird squawk.

-One night in August my brother and I were awakened by shrieking from our bird.
+One night in August of 1959 my brother and I were awakened by shrieking from our bird.
 His cage was swinging, but no cat was there to take the blame.
 The next morning we learned of a massive earthquake in the

 area about 300 miles away.
 Yellowstone Park